kristosh/kristosh.github.io/_posts/2023-06-23-Explainable-ViT.md

 ## Loading a pre-trained ViT model

 As we saw in the previous section, it is not possible to train our model with only that small amount of data.
-Thus, we will try to perform instead Transfer learning to load pre-trained weights on `ImageNet` using the `ViT_B_16_Weights` model that comes with the `torchvision` package.
-Of course, this model is trained for a different target than our desired target 🍕🍣🥩.
+Thus, we will employ `Transfer learning` and load pre-trained weights on `ImageNet` using the `ViT_B_16_Weights` or `vit-base-patch16-224` model that comes with the `Torchvision` package.
+Of course, this model is trained for a different target than our desired target 🐶🐱.
 Thus, we will need to change the layers that relate to the class and replace the output with the desired amount of output layers.
 We will need also to freeze all the rest layers:

 ```python
 # Load the pre-trained ViT model